anil-ai2/devops-cloud/docker/docker-workshop.md

 #### Task9: delete containers
 ```
-* remove all containers that have "exited" or "created" - created is a state of the container when a wrong command is executed inside
+* remove all containers that have "exited" or "created" -
+* "created" is a state of the container when a wrong command is executed inside

 docker ps -a            # check status of all containers
 docker rm <container-id or container-name>